Pasighat

 Pasighat is the headquarters of East Siang district in the Indian state of Arunachal Pradesh.
 Situated at the eastern foothills of the Himalayas at 155 metre above mean sea level, Pasighat is Arunachal's oldest town.
 The Government of India included Pasighat in the Smart Cities Mission development scheme in June 2017.

-It is also an Advance Landing Ground (ALG) of Indian Air Force.
+It hosts an Advance Landing Ground (ALG) of Indian Air Force.

 History

 Pasighat was founded in 1911 by the British Raj as a gateway to administrative convenience of the greater Abor Hills and the north area in general.
-Primarily there were settlements of Adi tribesmen who are still living in the villages in and around Pasighat.
-The year 2011 marked 100 years of its existence.
+Primarily, there were settlements of Adi tribesmen, who are still living in the villages in and around Pasighat.

 Cognizance of Pasighat emerged due to the last Anglo-Abor War that was fought in 1912 subsequent to the fourth Anglo-Abor War in 1894.
 This necessitated the first-ever administrative headquarters being established here with an Assistant Political Officer posted.
 In the post-independence era, Pasighat is credited with the first Airfield (near Paglek, P. I. Line) established in 1946.

 The first Agricultural Institute in Arunachal Pradesh was also established at Pasighat in 1950.
 Other forms of later infrastructural development include: